 We can work from home.
 But we still need to belong.
 We need interaction, creative spark, teamwork, camaraderie, company culture.
 Home office is finally accepted as part of the puzzle – but for most, home office alone is not the solution.
 As WFH is finally accepted as a long term facility, companies can reap the rewards.
 They can downsize and replan their office space – they have just acquired considerable flexible real estate.

 Now is not a time to go backwards and regress into cubicles of fear

 And back to the office.
 In the face of change we must plan in flexibility and adaptability.
 To balance home office isolation we must plan in space to meet, inspire and co-create.
 To combat anxiety we must integrate biophilia and well-being features.
 Let’s integrate AI tech to synchronise our calendars and meet the right colleagues at the right time, in turn maximising space efficiency and reducing capital cost.
 Of all the descriptions of how the office should evolve, my favourite is to liken it to a private members club.
 Spacious, work-lounge, inspiration areas, dining and quiet workspaces.

 Now is not a time to go backwards and regress into cubicles of fear.
 We have to take note from Bowie, Fergie and Madge – let’s reinvent the office.
 Let’s keep our skills relevant.
 Let’s keep the workplace fresh, relevant, flexible and optimised.
 Let’s make sure we get the very best out of our time spent in it.
 Let’s move forward, together in our diversity.
 Smart buildings for smart people.
 If we leave our offices to fester and die, the blood is on our hands.

 Image by pascal OHLMANN

-Ben Capper is an award winning commercial interior specialist from Manchester UK, now based in Zürich, with 20 years top level experience in the European interiors industry.
+Ben Capper is an award winning commercial interior specialist from Manchester UK, now based in Zürich, with over 20 years top level experience in the European interiors industry.
 Read his blog here: www.furniturestrategist.ch